Exxon executive takes over Rosneft offshore projects

 Rosneft, the holder of the world's largest oil reserves, has been aggressively pursuing expansion plans under the leadership of powerful chief executive Igor Sechin, a confidant of Russian President Vladimir Putin.

-Earlier on Wednesday a source told Reuters that Rosneft has offered to buy into Anglo-Russian crude producer TNK-BP , proposing $28 billion for a 50 percent stake .
+Earlier on Wednesday a source told Reuters that Rosneft has offered to buy into Anglo-Russian crude producer TNK-BP TNBP.MM, proposing $28 billion for a 50 percent stake.
+(Reporting by Vladimir Soldatkin; Editing by Greg Mahlich)